HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 1) A character token that is one of U+0009 CHARACTER TABULATION, U+000A LINE FEED (LF), U+000C FORM FEED (FF), U+000D CARRIAGE RETURN (CR), or U+0020 SPACE
    - Process the token using the rules for the "in body" insertion mode.
 2) A comment token
-   - Insert a comment as the last child of the first element in the stack of open elements (the html element).
+   - Insert a comment as the last child of the first element in the stack of open elements (the `hvml` element).
 3) A DOCTYPE token
    - Parse error.
 Ignore the token.
 4) A start tag whose tag name is "hvml"
-   - Process the token using the rules for the "in body" insertion mode.
+   - Parse error.
+Ignore the token.
+4) A start tag whose tag name is "body"
+   - Insert an HVML element for the token.
+   - Switch the insertion mode to "in body".
-5) An end tag whose tag name is "html"
+5) An end tag whose tag name is "hvml"
-   - If the parser was created as part of the HTML fragment parsing algorithm, this is a parse error; ignore the token. (fragment case)
-   - Otherwise, switch the insertion mode to "after after body".
+   - Switch the insertion mode to "after after body".
 6) An end-of-file token
    - Stop parsing.
 7) Anything else